scidash/neuronunit/neuronunit/tests/singularityimage/README.md

 # Command Line Access to Comet (of Neuro Science Gateway)
 ## Quick start guide:

-To prepare singularity images for NSG-HPC see steps below:
+To prepare singularity images for NSG-HPC see step 5, in command line workflow below:

 ## Copy relevant files with scp